nwbb/node-brightcove/README.md

 	- `update_playlist`
 	- `delete_playlist`

-IF you'd like _programmatic_ or _intellisense-friendly_ access to these, they can be accessed with the `commands` property:
+If you'd like _programmatic_ or _intellisense-friendly_ access to these, they can be accessed with the `commands` property:

 	// Register the handler
 	// Specify the event name using the 'commands' enum